weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 </Tabs>

-**Scenario 2: Grant additional data permissions**
+### Grant additional permissions

-Next, let's grant additional permissions to the "devrel".
-In this example, we're now giving the role "devrel" to read data in all collections that start with "Test_" but they can additionally create new data in "Test_DevRel" too.
+This adds to the "devrel" role permissions to:
+- Read data in all collections that start with "Test_".
+- Create new data in "Test_DevRel".

 <Tabs groupId="languages">